-It's Beginning to Look a Lot like Christmas
+It's beginning to look a lot like Christmas in Hyde Park

-Hyde Park's Winter Wonderland is a must stop day out for a festive visit to London.
-From 22 November 2013 to 05 January 2014, the park is filled with festive attractions for all ages.
-Take a ride in a festive rollercoaster, skate on the UKs largest ice rink, see the sights around Hyde Park in a giant observation wheel, or browse through unique gifts and decorations in the pretty chalets that house the Christmas Markets.
+Winter Wonderland is one of Hyde Park's highlights and a must day out.
+From 23 November 6 January, the park is filled with festive attractions for all ages.
+Take a ride in a festive rollercoaster, skate on the UK's largest ice rink, see the sights around Hyde Park in a giant observation wheel, or browse through unique gifts and decorations in the pretty chalets that house the Christmas Markets.

-Take a break with some food and drink in Hyde Park's Winter Wonderland at the famous Bavarian village with its festive great hall, enjoy mulled wine around a fire pit, cosy up in the Nordic bar, or warm yourselves by a log fire in the House of St Nicholas.
+Then take a break for something to eat in Hyde Park's Winter Wonderland at the famous Bavarian village with its festive great hall, enjoy mulled wine around a fire pit, cosy up in the Nordic bar, or warm yourselves by a log fire in the House of St Nicholas.

 Walking in a Winter Wonderland

-Wrap up warm and head to Syon Park's Enchanted Woodland for an evening event that has been captivating visitors for 8 years.
+Wrap up warm and head to Syon Park's Enchanted Woodland for an evening event that has been captivating visitors for 11 years.
 In the grounds of the Duke of Northumberland’s London home a spectacular winter woodland awaits.
-A beautiful trail of colour and light guides visitors through garden paths, around a sparkling lake, past trees and to a Great Conservatory.
-After your magical stroll, enjoy mulled wine and a BBQ at the Refectory in the Garden Centre.
-Syon Park's Enchanted Woodland is open from 5pm on Fridays, Saturdays and Sundays from 22 November to 08 December, with last entry at 8pm, and the estate offers free parking.
+A beautiful trail of color and light guides visitors through garden paths, around a sparkling lake, past trees and to a Great Conservatory.
+After your magical stroll, enjoy mulled wine and a barbecue at the Refectory in the Garden Centre.
+Syon Park's Enchanted Woodland is open on Fridays, Saturdays and Sundays from November 9 to 25, and the estate offers free parking.

 The nearby Kew Gardens also celebrate the festive season with their new Christmas After Dark events.
 Take a walk around the landmarks of the Royal Botanic Gardens by night on an illuminated trail.
-Visit the Christmas village to meet Santa at his grotto, ride a Victorian carousel, listen to Christmas carols and peruse a boutique Christmas market filled with gifts and treats from local designers.
-The Kew Gardens Christmas Trail is open from 4.30pm Thursdays to Sundays from 28 November 2013 to 04 January 2014.
+Visit the Christmas village, ride a Victorian carousel, listen to Christmas carols and peruse a boutique Christmas market filled with gifts and treats from local designers.